Chris Culvenor

 Chris Culvenor is an Australian television executive and creator-developer.
-He is the founder and CEO of Eureka Productions, a TV production company based in Los Angeles and Sydney.
-The company has produced many programs, including Holey Moley (ABC), Dating Around (Netflix), Crikey!
+He is the co-founder of Eureka Productions, a TV production company based in Los Angeles and Sydney, and was co-CEO until leaving in 2025.
+The company produced many programs, including Holey Moley (ABC), Dating Around (Netflix), Crikey!
 It's the Irwins (Animal Planet), The Amazing Race Australia, The Voice (Nine), Australian Spartan (Seven), The Single Wives (Seven), and Drunk History (Comedy Central).